 Swahili Language Or Kiswahili Language

 The Swahili language, also locally known as the Kiswahili language, is intricately entwined with the rich cultural legacy of the Swahili people, who are primarily found along the East African coast.
 The Bantu language known as Swahili has developed over centuries of contact between native Bantu groups and numerous outside influences, including Arabic, Persian, and Indian.
 The distinctiveness of Swahili poetry is a result of this language fusion.
-Poetry and prose in Swahili represent the region’s rich cultural diversity and historical significance.
+Swahili proverbs, poetry, and prose in Swahili represent the region’s rich cultural diversity and historical significance.

 Swahili literature demonstrates the Swahili culture and people’s adaptability and resiliency via the blending of native stories and foreign narratives.
 One of the most extensively spoken languages in Africa today, Swahili is spoken by millions of people either as a first language or as a second language.
 Its speakers are spread out across East Africa, bringing people together through a shared language and being essential for interregional communication and cultural exchange.